govau/semanticuserjourneys/README.md

 Image 1.
 A network map of websites linked by referring domain.
 Highlighted is Google and its links across the government’s digital domain.

 An automated way of identifying these terms is by applying Zpif’s law to documents associated with the life event.
-Zipf’s law states that there is a power law relationship between a term’s rank in a document is inversely proportional to its frequency (Chart 1).
+Zipf’s law states that there is a power law relationship between a term’s rank in a document is inversely proportional to its frequency.
 Thus the word “the” may have the highest frequency but the lowest rank, whereas a name may have the lowest frequency but the highest rank, or value.
 Applying Zipf’s law to a large number of documents associated with a life event should identify an associated group of key terms terms.
 These words will then be used as a vector to rank a large collection of search queries.
 Each word in the query compared to the vector and given a score of one.
 This is then totaled across the search query to give it a score.

-Chart 1.
-Term frequency - inverse document frequency analysis of carersgateway.gov.au webpages identifying words that may form the carers lexicon.

 Search queries are filtered based on a chosen score or ratio.
 The webpages users accessed after the search query and additional pages will be downloaded from Google Analytics.
 A directed network will then be constructed based on this data for visualisation and further analysis.

 # What does failure look like in Google Analytics?
-Hypotheses:
+### Hypotheses:
 Building upon Wildebeest phase one work, identifying user journey language and network maps we will:
-Develop a simple, binary classification model that will group user journeys through the .gov.au domain space into ‘unsuccessful’ and ‘not-unsuccessful’ clusters.
+* Develop a simple, binary classification model that will group user journeys through the .gov.au domain space into ‘unsuccessful’ and ‘not-unsuccessful’ clusters.
-Explore the use of multilevel logistic regression to create a model that identifies unsuccessful and undefined user journeys.
+* Explore the use of multilevel logistic regression to create a model that identifies unsuccessful and undefined user journeys.
-Benefits
+### Benefits
 Understanding the user breakpoints (failures) in the .gov.au domain space.
 Enhancing dashboard’s value to agencies and ministers through greater use of a consistent reporting.
 Provide additional value to GA360 subscribers by reducing agency reporting burden.